 This is why we recommend subscribers, especially when purchasing long-dated investment grade corporate bonds when Treasury yields have been rising, to invest in new bond recommendations over time.
 We discuss the importance of this in the next section.

-MAKE INVESTMENTS OVER TIME AND DO NOT GO 'ALL-IN' AT A SPECIFIC TIME
+INVEST OVER TIME AND DO NOT GO 'ALL-IN' AT A SPECIFIC TIME

 We believe investors should ignore most bond investing conventional wisdom.
 For example: